Azure/azure-sdk-for-net/sdk/powerbidedicated/Azure.ResourceManager.PowerBIDedicated/README.md

-# Azure PowerBI Dedicated Management client library for .NET
+# Azure PowerBI Dedicated management client library for .NET

 This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html) which provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.